 - Pre-sell your ideas.
 No one likes to be caught off guard during a meeting.
-At Amgen we learned to have pre-meetings to the pre-meetings to the meeting.
+At Amgen, we learned to have pre-meetings to the pre-meetings to the meeting.
 Giving their input as a part of the process instead of just being a final decision maker, was key.

-“A little Change Never Hurt Anyone”
+A Little Change Never Hurt Anyone

 It’s the hardest part of our job – being a “change agent.”
-As a Sourcing/Category Manager you may become so use to implementing constant change, you will forget how hard it can be.
+As a Sourcing/Category Manager you may become so used to implementing constant change, you will forget how hard it can be.
 So when you are trying to get the Commercial team to look at new suppliers, existing ones for different types of work or even think about leave agency/team they’ve worked with for the past 5-10 years – the change seems impossible.
 But it’s been done.
-How you say?
+How do you say?
 Well quit jumping ahead and I’ll get there!

 My first suggestion is to realize that no one wants to be sold to, but that we all love to buy – even the Sales team!
-(Can you say Jimmy Choo, Prada or Manolo Blahnik?
+(Can you say, Jimmy Choo, Prada or Manolo Blahnik?
 Well neither can my husband but that doesn’t stop me from buying shoes!).
 So try to provide a range of choices with one of them being “do nothing.”
 It makes justifying the “do nothing” choice a lot harder.
 And the change doesn’t seem as bad when you can see how much more money you could have to spend on other tactics for the year.

 But what happens if you run into a business partner who thinks they know best and outright refuses to change?
 They tell you they’ve been in business longer than you’ve been around.
 Well take it in stride and keep going.
 One of the best stories I have is when an Executive Director told me we should just award the business to an agency (losing all our leverage) since that’s how he had always done it.